bl-sdk/bl-sdk.github.io/oak-mod-db/faq/index.md

 [unrealsdk]
 console_key = "F1"
 ```

+## How do I unbind a Keybind?
+Set it to the same thing it was already bound to.

 ## My game is crashing...
 ### When I open one of the entries in the BL3 Mod Menu